Dr Christopher Miller

 Biography

-I am a historian of business-government relations in the twentieth century, particularly interested in wars, crises and technological development in Western Europe and America.
-I have mostly been working on the political economy of armaments manufacturing and related topics, though these interests are (slowly) broadening into other areas - such as pollution and the environment - in recent months and years.
+I am an historian of business-government relations in the twentieth century, particularly interested in wars, crises and technological development in Western Europe and America.
+I have mostly been working on the political economy of armaments manufacturing and related topics, though these interests have been broadening into adjacent areas - such as greening, pollution and the environment - in recent times.

 I was educated at the University of Oxford (Balliol College), and the University of Glasgow.
 I (re)joined Glasgow in 2016 after a predoctoral fellowship at Yale University, and a lectureship at the University of Tübingen in Germany.
-For six months in 2020 and 2021 I was a visiting Associate Professor within the University of Jyväskylä's Academy of Finland-funded Crises Research Centre.
+For six months in 2020 and 2021 I was a visiting Associate Professor within the University of Jyväskylä's Academy of Finland-funded Crises Research Centre, and in 2023 held a Lady Randolph Churchill visiting grant at Churchill College, Cambridge University.

 Supervision